-We have examined Bellalago Charter School's (the "School") compliance with Section 218.415, Florida Statues, regarding the investment of public funds during the year ended June 30, 2021.
-Management is responsible for the School's compliance with those requirements.
+We have examined Bellalago Charter School's (the "School") compliance with section 218.415, Florida Statues, regarding the investment of public funds during the year ended June 30, 2024.
+The School's management is responsible for the School's compliance with those requirements in accordance with Section 218.415, Florida Statues.
 Our responsibility is to express an opinion on the School's compliance based on our examination.